 Textiles, including clothing, are a priority product category for the circular economy and one of the focus sectors of the new Circular Economy Action Plan.
-The textiles sector is a relevant economic sector in the EU, both in terms of job and value creation as well as regarding environmental and social footprint.
+The textiles sector is a relevant economic sector in the EU, both in terms of job and value creation, as well as regarding environmental and social footprint.
 Environmental pressures from the sector through the use of resources, water, land and chemicals are significant.
-The impacts occur in every phase of the life cycle: from production of fibres and products to distribution, the use of clothing, collection, sorting and recycling, and the final management of waste.
+The impacts occur in every phase of the life cycle: from production of fibers and products to distribution, the use of clothing, collection, sorting and recycling, and the final management of waste.

 With consumption trends showing a tendency towards more and cheaper products with shorter lifetimes, large quantities of no-longer used textile products and textile waste emerge.
 Currently, the non-reusable fraction is mostly downcycled into industrial rags, upholstery filling and insulation, or incinerated or landfilled.
 Less than 1% of textile waste is recycled into new fibers for clothing.
 In the meantime, more and more brands are setting ambitious targets for the use of recycled fibers from post-consumer textile streams in their garments.
 This increased demand, and an increased awareness on the environmental impact, illustrates the great potential for high-quality fiber-to-fiber recycling.